Soyio-id/soyio-rn-sdk/README.md

 ## Installation

-- Install using npm! (or your favorite package manager)
+- Install using npm (or your favorite package manager)

 ```sh
 # Using npm